CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 I ran my program on power-of-two array sizes (from 2^8 to 2^18), and recorded and plotted the results.
 The time cost, again is the y-axis, and the x-axis represents array size.
 Methods with the label "2^n" were recorded at the listed array sizes, and methods with the label "non-2^n" were recorded at the listed array size, minus 3.
 These tests were done using an optimized block size of 128 for all methods.

 Similarly to the Scan analyses above, the CPU implementations are faster than the GPU.
 As before, the non-power-of-two-sized arrays are slightly faster than their counterparts, and the CPU-with-scan algorithm is the slowest of the three CPU algorithm.
-This makes sense as we are performing more operations.
+This makes sense as we are performing more operations in With-Scan.